Ferk/docs/docs/library/prboom.md

 You must use a separate folder for each wad to be able to have all Dooms use their correct music

+In order to load pwads (custom expansions or mods) it's  the corresponding iwad file (the official game they ar extending) should be in the same directory or in a parent directory (if the core option "Scan parent folders for IWADs" is enabled).

+If there are deh or bex files with the same name (different extension), they will be loaded alongside the iwad or pwad.

 An example folder structure would be like so:

 ```